FindoraNetwork/findora-wiki/docs/components/findora-evm/rialto_refund_mechanism.md

 - The sender of this tx can be a Foundation controlled address (Need inputs here)

 ### Additional points to note
 - The refund amount should be at max equivalent to the USD amount the user spend in the orginal chain ( Preferably we keep the reducing_factor less than 1).
-This will prevent users from spamming the TX , to burn out the relayer balances . ( the relayers pay to vote for every trasfer).
+This will prevent users from spamming transactions and burning out the relayer balances. ( the relayers pay to vote for every transfer).
-- For outgoing chains , we should set a relayer-fee , for the same purpose as above.
-The vote txs would cost us quite a bit on L1 chains like ethereum.
+- For outgoing chains, we should set a relayer-fee for the same purpose as above.
+The vote txs would cost us quite a bit on L1 chains like Ethereum.